Cantera/cantera/doc/sphinx/reactors.rst

 Batch Reactor at Constant Volume or at Constant Pressure
 --------------------------------------------------------

 If you are interested in how a homogeneous chemical composition changes in time when it is left to its own, a simple batch reactor can be used.
 Two versions are commonly considered: A rigid vessel with fixed volume but variable pressure, or a system idealized at constant pressure but varying volume.

 In Cantera, such a simulation can be performed very easily.
 The initial state of the solution can be specified by composition and a set of thermodynamic parameters (like temperature and pressure) as a standard Cantera solution object.
 Upon its base, a general (Ideal Gas) Reactor or an (Ideal Gas) Constant Pressure Reactor can be created, depending on if a constant volume or constant pressure batch reactor should be considered, respectively.
 The behavior of the solution in time can be simulated as a very simple Reactor Network containing only the formerly created reactor.

-An example for such a Batch Reactor is `reactor1.py <cython/examples/reactors_reactor1.html>`_.
+An example for such a Batch Reactor is `reactor1.py
+<cython/examples/reactors_reactor1.html>`_.

 Continuously Stirred Tank Reactor
 ---------------------------------

-In literature, Continuously Stirred Tank Reactors (CSTR) are often used to perform basic computations like blowout limits in combustion systems.
-They are also often referred to as Well-Stirred Reactor (WSR), or Perfectly Stirred Reactor (PSR), or Longwell Reactor.
+A Continuously Stirred Tank Reactor (CSTR), also often referred to as Well-Stirred Reactor (WSR), Perfectly Stirred Reactor (PSR), or Longwell Reactor, is essentially a single Cantera reactor with an inlet, an outlet, and constant volume.
+Therefore, the `Governing Equations for Single Reactors`_ defined above apply accordingly.

-A CSTR assumes a confined volume in which the fluid is homogeneous at all points.
-A stream of reactants enter the confinement at a steady mass flow rate `\dot{m}`.
-The reactor is assumed to be steady.
-Therefore, the identical mass flow rate `\dot{m}` of products have to exit the confinement.
-The mass contained in the confinement `m` divided by the mass flow rate `\dot{m}` defines the mean residence time of the fluid in the confinement.
+Historically, CSTRs have often been considered to operate at steady state.
+In this case, the mass flow rate `\dot{m}` is constant and equal at inlet and outlet.
+The mass contained in the confinement `m` divided by `\dot{m}` defines the mean residence time of the fluid in the confinement.

-The description is almost identical to the definition of a general Cantera reactor with a fixed volume.
-Therefore, the equations given in `Governing Equations for Single Reactors`_ apply, except that all unsteady terms are zero.

-Due to the assumption of a steady problem, the system of ordinary differential equations can be reduced to a set of coupled nonlinear algebraic equations.
+At steady state, the time derivatives in the governing equations become zero, and the system of ordinary differential equations can be reduced to a set of coupled nonlinear algebraic equations.
 A Newton solver could be used to solve this system of equations.
-However, a sophisticated implementation might be required to account for stiffness.
+However, a sophisticated implementation might be required to account for the strong nonlinearities and the presence of multiple solutions.

 Cantera does not have such a Newton solver implemented.
-Instead, CSTR are simulated by considering a time-dependent constant volume reactor with specified in- and outflow conditions.
+Instead, steady CSTRs are simulated by considering a time-dependent constant volume reactor with specified in- and outflow conditions.
 Starting off at an initial solution, the reactor network containing this reactor is advanced in time until the state of the solution is converged.
-An example for this procedure is `combustor.py <cython/examples/reactors_combustor.html>`_.
+An example for this procedure is `combustor.py
+<cython/examples/reactors_combustor.html>`_.

 A problem can be the ignition of a CSTR: If the reactants are not reactive enough, the simulation can result in the trivial solution that inflow and outflow states are identical.
 To solve this problem, either the reactor can be initialized with a high temperature and/or radical concentration, or a reactive species like atomic hydrogen can be temporarily injected to start the reactions.
 See `combustor.py <cython/examples/reactors_combustor.html>`_ for an example.

 Plug-Flow Reactor
 -----------------

 A Plug-Flow Reactor (PFR) represents a steady-state channel with a cross-sectional area `A`.
 Typically an ideal gas flows through it at a constant mass flow rate `\dot{m}`.
 Perpendicular to the flow direction, the gas is considered to be completely homogeneous.
 In the axial direction `z`, the states of the gas is allowed to change.
 However, all diffusion processes are neglected.

 Plug-Flow Reactors are often used to simulate ignition delay times, emission formation, and catalytic processes.

 The governing equations of Plug-Flow Reactors are [KCG2003]_: